 Markets are a great way to pass the time on a weekend.
 Whether you are shopping for food, clothes, or second hand books, the UK has a whole host for you to explore.
-And here at The Student Pocket Guide we’ve compiled a list of some of the best around the country for you to get yourselves to.
+And here at Student Pocket Guide we’ve compiled a list of some of the best markets in England…

 Borough Market, London